 - Click here to open the the full architectural plans in a new tab

 Inside St Nicholas’, we plan to install a new ramp leading through the west door into the Nave, and at the west end of the Nave, a fully-accessible lavatory on one side, under the gallery, and on the other side, a small kitchen with a wheelchair-height serving hatch.
 These developments will greatly assist those who come to the church aided by a stick, a walking frame, in a wheelchair or with a pushchair.
 It will also help at funerals, for those making their final journey along our path.

 Our present congregation has members from every decade in life and we welcome visitors from near and far but we are aware of those who, at present, are unable to make their way safely down the path and into the building.
-These developments will also enable us to make St Nicholas’ as dementia-friendly as possible.
+These developments will also enable us to make St Nicholas’ accessible to all.